OpenBB-finance/OpenBB/openbb_sdk/sdk/core/README.md

 Each command will always return a  `CommandOutput`.
 There you will find:

 - `results`: the data returned by the command, if any
-- `provider`: the name of the provider used to get the data, if any
+- `provider`: the chart data and format, if any, if any
 - `warnings`: a list of warnings caught during the command execution, if any
-- `error`: any error that occurred during the command execution, if any
+- `error`: an `Error` with any exception that occurred during the command execution, if any
-- `chart`: the chart data and format, if any
+- `chart`: a `Chart` with chart data and format, if any

 **HELPERS**